Al Grassby

-Albert Jaime Grassby, AM (12 July 192623 April 2005) was an Australian politician who served as Minister for Immigration in the Labor Whitlam Government.
+Albert Jaime Grassby, AM (12 July 1926 – 23 April 2005) was an Australian politician who served as Minister for Immigration in the Labor Whitlam government.
 He completed reforms in immigration and human rights, and is often known as the father of Australian "multiculturalism".
-He gained notoriety by acting as an agent of influence for the Calabrian criminal network that murdered anti-drugs campaigner Donald Mackay.
+He gained notoriety by acting as an agent of influence for the Calabrian Mafia that murdered anti-drugs campaigner Donald Mackay.

 Early life and state politics

 He was born Albert Jaime Grassby in Brisbane, Queensland to parents of Spanish and Irish descent.
 His family lived in the United Kingdom during the 1930s and 1940s, and Albert was educated partly at schools in England.
 During World War II, his father was killed in a German air raid.
 After he turned 18, Grassby joined the British Army, serving in both infantry units and the British Intelligence Corps (1945–46).

 Following the end of the war, Grassby returned to Australia, working as a journalist and information officer for the CSIRO in Griffith, New South Wales.
 In 1965, Grassby was elected as Member of the NSW Legislative Assembly for the electorate of Murrumbidgee representing the Labor Party.
 Grassby served as Shadow Minister for Agriculture and Conservation between 1968 and 1969.
 His high profile and popularity in the local community encouraged him to enter federal politics.